odoo/documentation/inventory/routes/strategies/removal.rst

 products in order to optimize the distance for the worker, for quality control purpose or due to reason of product expiration.

-When a product movement needs to be done, Odoo will find available products that can be assigned to shipping.
-The way Odoo assign these products depend on the **removal strategy** that is defined on the **product category** or on the **location**.
+When a product movement needs to be done, Twenty20 will find available products that can be assigned to shipping.
+The way Twenty20 assign these products depend on the **removal strategy** that is defined on the **product category** or on the **location**.